pySTEPS/pysteps.github.io/index.md

 C. Download (clone) the pySTEPS repositories to your computer/server. <br/>

 Important: pySTEPS currently uses **Python 2.7**.
 In the future we will consider migrating to Python 3. <br/>
 Here we will explain how to set up pySTEPS in a linux environment.
-For Windows you will have to download the repositories by hand.

 ### A. Installing Anaconda